New Year R September 2023

 We are looking forward to welcoming you to our fabulous family here at Langrish Primary!

 We are looking forward to sharing our school with you.
-Mrs Wright (Headteacher) and Mrs Browne (Early Years Lead) are very keen to show you why Langrish School is such a special place.
-So take a look at our website and Youtube channel to find out more and then join us for a tour of our school.
+The Langrish team along with Mrs Browne (Early Years Lead and SENCo) are very keen to show you why Langrish School is such a special place.
+So, take a look at our website and join us for a tour of our school to see us in action and to speak to our teachers and children about life at Langrish Primary School.

-Attached below are '10 things you should do before school starts'.
+Attached at the bottom of this page are '10 things you should do before school starts'.
 These are everyday things which will support your child's learning, awareness and development.
-These are fundamental skills which should be happening before any curriculum learning can take place, such as giving them experiences, being outdoors and questioning absolutely everything!
-Try starting sentences with 'I wonder if...?' or 'What do you think...?' and then allow them to think for themselves and be independent!
+For example, exploring a new environment like the beach or forest; having long conversations about what is happening around them; what do they see, smell and hear?
+Allow them to question absolutely everything!
+Try starting sentences with 'I wonder if...?' or 'What do you think about...?'
+Let them think for themselves and be curious learners and they will thrive!

-We want to make your child’s transition as easy as possible so here are some common questions asked from previous years.
+FAQ: We want to make your child’s transition as easy as possible, so here are some common questions asked from previous years.

 Q: What skills does my child need before starting school?

 A: Please refer to the ‘top 10 skills’ attached to this page.
 We do not expect them to be reading or writing – that is the last thing we are thinking about during September!
-It is all about your child learning a new routine, making friends, being independent, feeling happy and safe in school and being in a new environment.
+It is all about your child learning a new routine, making friends, being independent and feeling happy and safe in their new environment.

 Q: Where do I take my child on their first day?

-A: Mrs Browne and Miss Rhodes will meet you all at the main gate to help gather the class and walk down together.
+A: A member of the Year R team will meet you all at the main gate to help gather the class and walk down together.
 If parents can stay by the gate to say goodbye, this will make transition much easier for everyone.
 We will have a slightly staggered start in September.

 Q: Where do I pick up my child from school?